MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-sql-server-reporting.md

 4. Click **Run**.

-The report displays a separate chart for every selected object or a group of objects.
+The report displays a separate chart for each selected object or a group of objects.

 ![Forecast chart](./media/ssmp/forecast-chart.png)